milkalunar/ESP-IDF-Serialprint/README.md

-# ESP-IDF-Serialprint
+# How to use Arduino Serial.println() on ESP IDF / VSCode?
-This repo contains all the files from my YouTube guide on how to use Serial.println with the ESP IDF.
-The config files are given for you to troubleshoot errors on your own.
+Shortly on my [YouTube Channel]([https://github.com](https://www.youtube.com/channel/UCQqENHeopdPnHLn4WkCQR7w)https://www.youtube.com/channel/UCQqENHeopdPnHLn4WkCQR7w) I will start ESP IDF tutorials.
+This repo contains codes on how to use Arduino Serial.println when it is added as a component to ESP IDF.
+More on Links and Screenshots will be added once video is on release.
+Keep tuned.